Reopen News: NYC schools will be reopening in September, de Blasio says

 "When they do, we will be ready to go," he said.

+Carranza planned to meet with principals on Thursday to hone their plans.

-Precautions being taken include deep cleaning of schools daily, face covering and social distancing will be required, and hand washing stations will be set up.
+Precautions that will be taken include deep cleaning of schools daily, face covering and social distancing will be required, and hand washing stations will be set up.

 url HREF="https://abc7ny.com/coronavirus/" TARGET="_blank" REL=""